-$^{74}$ Inquiry Regarding the FERC's Policy for Recovery of Income Tax Costs, 157 FERC $\P$ 61,210 (Dec.
+76 Inquiry Regarding the FERC's Policy for Recovery of Income Tax Costs, 157 FERC \P 61,210 (Dec.
 15, 2017).

-&lt;sup>75 United Airlines Inc., et al. v.
+77 United Airlines Inc., et al. v.
 FERC, 827 F.3d 122, 134, 136 (D.C.
 Cir.
 2016) ("United Airlines").

-&lt;sup>76 Id. at 137.
+78 Id. at 137.

-$^{77}$ Reform of Generator Interconnection Procedures and Agreements, 157 FERC $\P$ 61,212 (Dec.
+$^{^{79}}$ Reform of Generator Interconnection Procedures and Agreements, 157 FERC \P 61,212 (Dec.
 15, 2016) ("LGIP/LGIA Reforms NOPR").
 The LGIP/LGIA Reforms NOPR was published in the Fed.
 Reg. on Jan.
 13, 2017 (Vol. 82, No. 9 pp. 4,464-4,501.

 To accomplish this goal, the FERC proposes to: (1) revise the pro forma LGIP to require transmission providers that conduct cluster studies to move toward a scheduled, periodic restudy process; (2) remove from the pro forma LGIA the limitation that interconnection customers may only exercise the option to build transmission provider's interconnection facilities and standalone network upgrades if the transmission owner cannot meet the dates proposed by the interconnection customer; (3) modify the pro forma LGIA to require mutual agreement between the transmission owner and interconnection customer for the transmission owner to opt to initially self-fund the costs of the construction of network upgrades; and (4) require that the RTO/ISO establish dispute resolution procedures for interconnection disputes.
-The Commission also seeks comment on the extent to which a cap on the network upgrade costs for which interconnection customers are responsible can mitigate the potential for serial restudies without inappropriately shifting cost responsibility.
-Id. at P 6.
+The Commission also seeks comment on the extent to which a cap on the network upgrade costs for which processes.
+Based, in part, on input received in response to AWEA's petition for changes to the pro forma LGIP/LGIA, and the FERC's May 13, 2016 technical conference to explore generator interconnection issues (as reported previously under Docket Nos.
+RM16-12; RM15-21), the FERC identified proposed reforms which it states could remedy potential shortcomings in the existing interconnection processes.
+The FERC also sought comment on whether any of its proposed reforms should be applied to the pro forma SGIP/SGIA.
+60 sets of comments on and answer to the LGIP/LGIA Reforms NOPR were submitted, including comments by: NEPOOL (approved at the April 7 Participants Committee meeting), ISO-NE, Avangrid, EDF Renewable, EDP Renewables, Eversource, Exelon, Invenergy, National Grid, NextEra, APPA/LPPC/NRECA, AWEA, EEI, ELCON, ESA, and Public Interest Organizations.
+This matter is pending before the FERC.